apache/skywalking/docs/en/concepts-and-designs/scope-definitions.md

 ### SCOPE `DatabaseSlowStatement`

-This calculates the metrics data from slow request of cache system , which is used for `write` or `read` operation.
+This calculates the metrics data from slow request of database.

 | Name | Remarks | Group Key | Type |
 |---|---|---|---|